 For all images that advance to the print final, the unedited original files will be requested to verify that the photographer is the author of the finished competition image.
 Instructions for this will be sent via email to the relevant photographers along with other instructions prior to the final (Belgian Excellence competition).
 The original file(s) may also be requested earlier during the competition.
 In such cases, the photographer will be contacted by the head judge and given instructions on how and when to submit the original files.
 It is therefore important to save the original file(s) and have them available in case of such a request.
 For composite images, ALL image elements must be submitted as separate original files as described above.
 Instructions will be provided by the head judge via email.

 6.3.
-DISQUALIFICATION
+Disqualification

 If it comes to the jury's attention that any image has caused suffering to animals or destruction of the natural environment, the participant may be disqualified.
 Any images that do not meet technical specifications/requirements or that violate the stated rules will be disqualified.
 Final images that are not submitted as physical enlargements on time before the print final will be disqualified.
 The deadline and complete instructions for submission will be sent via email to all finalists immediately after the finalists are announced.
 Final images (prints) that are not correctly labeled on the back of the print will be disqualified.
 Labeling instructions will be sent via email to all finalists immediately after the finalists are announced.
 Final images (prints) that do not have the correct dimensions according to the PRINT FINAL SPECIFICATIONS will be disqualified.
 Final images (prints) that have been altered compared to the digital competition image (e.g., through cropping, cloning, retouching, color corrections, etc.) will be disqualified.
 Final images (prints) that in any other way differ from the digital competition image will be disqualified.